 A membrane filter is to uses the sieving mechanism of the microfiltration membrane, driven by pressure, to trap particles with a diameter between 0.1-1μm, such as suspended solids, bacteria, some viruses, and large-sized colloids.
 In addition, a membrane with a thickness of less than 100um must have the ability to withstand high pressure, so we should try to make various kinds of pressure-resistant membranes.

+Water flow through the membrane is not very fast, so in order to pass the required amount of water, the monomer area of the membrane device should be large, and many thin membrane tubes should be filled in a small space.
 Tube membranes also need porous materials.
 Raw water passes through the inner side of the pipe and seepage flows out of the pipe.
-This kind of membranes is commonly used for passengers, but also for externally pressurized ones.
+This kind of membrane filter is commonly used for passengers, but also for externally pressurized ones.
 The outer diameter of the hollow system is several hundred um, and most fiber tubes are packed in the system.